George Blackburn (American football)

 George Edward "Blackie" Blackburn (October 14, 1913 – May 15, 2006) was an American football player, coach, and scout.
-He served as the head coach at Miami University (1948), the University of Cincinnati (1955–1960), and the University of Virginia (1965–1970), compiling a career college football record of 60–61–7.
+He served as the head coach at Miami University (1948), the University of Cincinnati (1955–1960), and the University of Virginia (1965–1970), compiling a career college football head coaching record of 60–61–7.
 Blackburn was also an assistant coach under coaching legends Sid Gillman at Miami and Cincinnati and under Earl Blaik at the United States Military Academy.

 Early life

 A native of Columbus, Ohio, Blackburn graduated from Findlay College in 1936.
 At Findlay he played football and baseball.

 Coaching career

 Miami

 As an assistant, Blackburn helped Sid Gillman lead the Miami Redskins to a victory over Texas Tech in the 1948 Sun Bowl.
 Blackburn was named head coach for the 1948 season after Gillman left.
 Blackburn stayed at Miami's head coach for one season guiding the team to 7–1–1 record and the 1948 Mid-American Conference championship.
 In 1949, Gillman took the head coaching position at the University of Cincinnati and Blackburn his assistant coach there.
 Woody Hayes succeeded Blackburn at Miami for the 1949 season.